 Skip to Content

-Israeli stuffed artichoke bottoms are an Israeli favorite and are often served at Israeli catered events.
+Moroccan stuffed artichoke bottoms are a favorite in Israel and are often served at Israeli catered events.
 However, they are incredibly easy to make at home!

 Stuffed Artichoke Bottoms on a Plate with rice and peas